 Here’s our guide to where to eat and drink across the Motor City.
 It includes everything from the city’s best coney dogs to where to get Thai food and barbecue in Corktown, along with some great group dinner and date options in between.
 We’ve only scratched the surface, but this is a great start for the next time you’re in Detroit.

 All restaurants featured on The Infatuation are selected by our editorial team.
-The Detroit City Guide is presented by the Premier Rewards Gold Card from American Express.
-Click here to learn more about the benefits you get from paying with a Premier Rewards Gold Card while dining out.
+The Detroit City Guide is presented by the American Express ® Gold Card.
+Click here to learn more about the benefits and rewards you get from paying with the Amex Gold Card while dining out.

 THE NEW-ISH SPOTS EVERYONE’S TALKING ABOUT